Orebro-kommun/Orebro_municipality_HAJK/apps/client/src/plugins/Survey/README.md

 **3.2 Setup a survey in admin (Survey plugin)**

-In the settings of each map, the plugin "Enkätverktyg" can for instance be activated to add the Citizen dialogue plugin to the map.
+In the settings of each map, the plugin "Enkätverktyg" can for instance be activated to add the Survey plugin to the map.

 A single survey can be added to the map using the "Välj enkät"-list.